jinghuazhao/Caprion/README.md

 This is experimented on several software including HIBAG, CookHLA and SNP2HLA as desribed [here](https://cambridge-ceu.github.io/csd3/applications/CookHLA.html).
 The whole cohort imputation requests resources exceeding the system limits, so a cardio SLURM job is used instead.

-Whole cohort imputation is feasible with HIBAG,
+Whole cohort imputation is feasible with HIBAG which contains inclusive lists of SNPs based on samples of the following sizes,

 **Locus** |  A  |  B  |  C | DQA1 | DQB1 | DPB1 | DRB1
 ----------|-----|-----|----|------|------|------|-----